yashpatel5400/stats604-project4/notebooks/report.md

 grad_boosting = MetaPredictor(reg, window_size, keep_features)
 ```

 Note that we let each Gradient Boosting model use 20 regression Trees.
-Each Gradient Boosted tree was trained on the same covariates as the Regression-based Models.
+Each model was trained on the same covariates as the Regression-based model.
 As with the Regression-based models, we can again reuse the MetaPredictor model class.

 #### Random Forest